 To assign privileges via MySQL Shell, you’ll need to execute your commands as a root user.
 To achieve this, enter the following and then provide your MySQL root user password when prompted:

 Here, the -u indicates that the following parameter is a username, which in this instance is root.
 Instead of displaying the password in plain text, we’re using -p.
 This specifies that the password is not provided and that you’ll need to enter it when prompted.
 Using these parameters can help keep your root account secure.

 2. Manage Your Database From phpMyAdmin

-If you prefer to use a Graphical User Interface (GUI), you can also manage the MySQL database via phpMyAdmin.
-This interface enables you to create new accounts, view and edit permissions, and delete accounts you no longer require.
+If you prefer to use a Graphical User Interface (GUI), you may be able to manage the MySQL database via phpMyAdmin.
+With proper permissions, this interface can allow you to create new accounts, view and edit permissions, and delete accounts you no longer require.
 You’ll need to be logged in as root to perform these actions.

 How To Create and Manage a MySQL User (4 Key Processes)